Return to Peyton Place (film): Casting

 The production was stalled in early 1960 through the following summer because of a Hollywood writer's strike.
 It allowed Wald in June 1960 to travel to the East in order to offer a role in the film to Mary Ure, a stage actress.
 He announced he was planning to delay production until September 1960 "to avoid the influx of tourists".

 When Norma Shearer declined the role of Constance, Bette Davis was offered the part in October 1960, but she had to turn it down due to previous Broadway commitments.
 At one point in late 1960, Gene Tierney and Lee Remick were cast in the starring roles, but it was reported in November 1960 that both withdrew due to pregnancy.

 Eventually in November 1960, Eleanor Parker was cast as Constance.
 Parker said she would "probably do it differently" than Turner.
 Lynley was cast as her daughter.
-In December 1960 Mary Astor was cast as Roberta.

-Joan Crawford pulled out of the film, saying she did not want to work over the Christmas holiday and be away from her family.

-Tuesday Weld replaced Lois Smith as Selena Cross at the last minute in December 1960, while Luciana Paluzzi took over Barbara Steele's role as Ted's wife.
-By this time, Crawford also pulled out as Mrs. Roberta Carter, and Davis was unsuccessfully approached as her replacement.
-Mary Astor was eventually cast in the role.
+In December 1960, Tuesday Weld replaced Lois Smith as Selena Cross at the last minute, while Luciana Paluzzi took over Barbara Steele's role as Ted's wife.
+By this time, Crawford also pulled out as Mrs. Roberta Carter, saying she did not want to work over the Christmas holiday and be away from her family, and Davis was unsuccessfully approached as her replacement.
+Mary Astor was cast in the role.